acoard-aot/queue-management/tests/loadtesting/README.md

 So, to put the whole process together, typically to combine profiling with load testing, you would...

   1. Start the API like normal
-  2. In a new terminal, run `npm run profile:python`
+  2. In a new terminal, run `npm run python:profile`
   3. In a new terminal, start loadtesting with `npm run tests:all`
   4. After #3 is complete, you can then end profling (select terminal for #2 and press CTRL+C)